SFCNS / YouCliN Mentoring Program

 The SFCNS-YouCliN Mentoring Program is built up in two tiers.
 Tier 1 Mentors are senior faculty and leading experts in their field.
 Tier 2 Mentors are senior fellows or junior faculty with or without habilitation and provide primarily advice for the initial and intermediate career steps, such as related to specialization, combining research and clinical development, MD-PhD programs.

 Become a mentor if you are active in the field of neuroscience and have a particular interest in and availability to support the development and career of young neuroscientists.
 There is no financial reimbursement for participation.
 However, SFCNS-YouCliN mentors are eligible for the SFCNS Teacher of the Year Award.
 We recommend one, maximum two mentees per mentor.
 Interested mentors can approach the SFCNS/YouCliN to get listed on the website.
 Applicants as a Tier 2 Mentor should provide a letter of motivation and a CV with a list of publications (max 3 DIN A4 pages).
+At the bottom of this page, a list of potential mentors is provided.
+Further, interested mentors are encouraged to contact the YouCliN.
+Mentees may also propose mentors that are not listed below.

 1. The mentee sends the following documents by email